number42net/restoreblog/2021-02-23 Commodore 1541c/index.md

 ![Dirty head](img_007.jpg)

-After getting the had sparkling clean, the results were perfect (or as perfect as I could get with a bad floppy)
+After getting the head sparkling clean, the results were perfect (or as perfect as I could get with a bad floppy)

 <!-- Add picture of cleaned head -->